burst-apps-team/burst-wiki/burst-wiki.md

+<languages/> <translate>

 Burst: the 'cryptocurrency 2.0'
 -------------------------------

-Burst was officially introduced on the 10th of August 2014 with the goal of solving other cryptocurrencies’ biggest problems:
+Burst was officially introduced on the [10th of August 2014](https://bitcointalk.org/index.php?topic=731923.0) with the goal of solving other cryptocurrencies’ biggest problems:

 -   lack of decentralization
 -   waste of energy